laboon/kraken_parser/README.md

 Run "ruby usd_parser.rb *name of file*"

 It will show you all USD staking rewards received and their value.

-It will also show total USD.M received and total USD value (which are the same, since we assume that the USD.M are equal to USD).
+### Calculating Euro Rewards

+Run "ruby eur_parser.rb *name of file*"

+It will show you all EUR staking rewards received and their value.

 ### Information Source

-DOT prices were downloaded from CoinGecko and cover up until 31 Mar 2022.
+Prices were downloaded from CoinGecko and cover up until 31 Mar 2022.
 You can easily update by going to CoinGecko, selecting historic data, and then "export data".
+You just need to replace the relevant file in the ./data subdirectory.
+Note that name and case matters!
+Files downloaded from CoinGecko have a -max suffix that needs to be deleted.

 ### Future Plans

-1. Combine code into a single file and show all staking rewards.
-2. Support other tokens (should be relatively straightforward).
+2. Support all tokens that Kraken supports - KAVA, FLOWH, FLOW, MINA, TRX, SCRT are still missing.
+2. Move EUR/USD to parser.rb.
+This should just involve reading ".M" instead of ".S" as the suffix for these "tokens".